Anchimek/Anchimek/README.md

 <a href="https://react-redux.js.org/" title="redux"><img src="icons/redux.png" /></a>

 ## Currently working on
-I'm acutaly working on a second commercial project and learning advanced topics in React.
+I'm acutaly working at third commercial project and learning advanced topics in React.